inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 Additionally, we generalized certain hyperparameters, such as the ***particle radius***, which influence the simulation’s fidelity and performance.

-So, besides the need to assess the impact of the hyperparameters in the computational cost of the simulation, we will also need to see if we can optimize the machine type.
-When selecting the right machine types for computational tasks, balancing speed and cost is crucial.
+When running simulations, balancing speed and cost is critical to achieving efficient workflows.
+In this step, we focus on benchmarking various computational resources to identify the best machine type for our simulations.

+## Why Benchmark?

-Inductiva’s computation is currently on Google Cloud VMs, and there are dozens of options available at different costs.
+Inductiva’s computations currently run on Google Cloud VMs (Virtual Machines), which offer a wide variety of options at different price points.
+Google Cloud provides VMs from multiple machine families—such as `c2`, `c2d`, and `c3`—each designed for specific performance needs.

-GCP makes available VMs from multiple family types, e.g. ```c2```, ```c2d```, ```c3```, etc .
-Different VM families run on different physical hardware, with different CPUs, RAM specs, motherboards, etc.
+These VM families differ in their underlying physical hardware:

+- CPUs: Different processor generations and architectures
+- RAM: Memory capacity and bandwidth.
+- Performance: Hardware optimizations that affect speed, parallelization, and latency.

-Some simulation software was written to benefit from running on some specific hardware types, so their performance may change significantly from one VM family to another.
-In some cases, running simulations on less expensive VMs may actually lead to better performance than using more expensive VMs, as we'll see later in this benchmark.
+Some simulation software is optimized to take advantage of specific hardware configurations, meaning their performance can vary significantly across different VM families.
+Surprisingly, in some cases, simulations may perform better on less expensive VMs compared to pricier alternatives.
+As we’ll demonstrate later in this benchmark, choosing the right machine type isn’t always about cost, it’s about finding the best match for your software’s needs.

-Also, VMs come with a configurable number of vCPUs, which can go from mere 4 vCPUs to several dozens or hundreds as is the case of ```c2d``` and ```c3d``` machines.
-Typically, the more vCPUs you use the faster your simulation runs, but obviously, since scaling is never linear, there is a sweet spot.
-Again, using a machine with a a larger number of vCPU may not pay off since the efficiency of the parallelization decreases and, so the price you pay rises faster than the speed up benefits you collect, as demonstrated later in the benchmark results.

-Here, we explore the performance and cost-efficiency of various machine types, focusing on how computation time scales with the number of virtual CPUs (vCPUs).
-Follow these steps using the Inductiva API to reproduce the benchmark results.
+VMs also allow you to configure the number of virtual CPUs (vCPUs), ranging from as few as 4 to several dozen, or even hundreds, on machine families like `c2d` and `c3d`.
+While increasing the number of vCPUs generally speeds up simulations, scaling is rarely linear.

+There’s often a “sweet spot” where performance gains flatten out as parallelization efficiency decreases.
+Beyond this point, using more vCPUs may result in diminishing returns, where costs rise faster than the benefits of additional speed.
+We’ll explore this tradeoff in detail in the benchmark results later.

-## 1. Download the Input Files (```download.py```)
+## Defining the Benchmark Parameters

+To benchmark the performance and cost-efficiency of different machine types, we need to evaluate computation times and scalability without unnecessary overhead.

 First, we need to download the necessary input files.
 This step is needed because the benchmark requires specific data to simulate the **WaterCube** environment.
 The code snippet uses the ```download_from_url``` method to download and unzip the